martijnpoppen/com.eufylife.home/README.txt

-Adds support for Eufy Robovac
+Adds support for Eufy Clean

-Retrieve information from you Eufy Robovac.
+Retrieve information from your Eufy Robovac.
 Get notification when a value has changed.

 Current features: